 Park Updates & Alerts

-- Japanese Garden open from Memorial Day weekend through Columbus Day weekend.
+- Japanese garden open from Memorial Day weekend through Columbus Day weekend.
 The Japanese garden is accessed by a very steep, hilly trail.

 Take US-7 South to VT-30 in Middlebury.
 Follow VT-30 south for 22.3 miles.
 Turn left onto Monument Hill Rd for 5.9 miles.
 Turn right onto St. John Rd. after the Hubbardton Battlefield for 0.3 miles.
 Park is on your left.